-For awhile there, after voter approval in 2004 of billions of dollars in rail and bus rapid transit lines radiating from downtown in every direction, it looked like Denver, Colorado might be a model for other mid-sized American cities looking to modernize their transportation systems.
+For awhile, after voter approval in 2004 of billions of dollars in rail and bus rapid transit lines radiating from downtown in every direction, it looked like Denver, Colorado might be a model for other mid-sized American cities looking to modernize their transportation systems.
 It didn’t quite turn out that way.
-Costs rose, timelines slipped, and in the end parts of the plan were delayed to infinity.
+Costs rose, timelines lagged, and in the end parts of the plan were delayed to infinity.
 The plan also turned out to be fundamentally flawed in key ways; Colorado’s busiest transit corridor, left out of the plan, is still waiting for a BRT route.
 But all is not lost: Metro Denver was left with a framework of fast, reliable, high-capacity transit lines that will reinforce the centrality of the region’s transit-oriented core for decades to come — and a fast-growing region now has loads of opportunity sites for transit-oriented development.

 > View high-resolution PDF